Private Hire and Hackney Carriage Licences

 Proposed changes to Hackney Carriage Fares

-Proposals to change the table of fares relating to Hackney Carriages in the County Borough of Torfaen are being consulted on between 1 and 14 November 2018.
-Objections should be made in writing during this period.
-Further information can be seen on the notice, which will be published in the local press.
-It will also be displayed at Pontypool Civic Centre, and Ty Blaen Torfaen in New Inn.
+Proposals to change the table of fares relating to Hackney Carriages in the County Borough of Torfaen are under consultation.
+The deadline for the submission of objections is 01 February 2020.
+Objections should be made in writing.
+Further information can be seen on the notice which has been published in the local press.
+The notice is also being displayed at the Council offices.

 Child Sexual Exploitation - Know the signs